nanoporetech/ont-open-datasets/content/about/index.md

 The ont-open-data registry provides reference sequencing data from Oxford Nanopore Technologies to support,

 1. Exploration of the characteristics of nanopore sequence data,
 2. Assessment and reproduction of performance benchmarks,
+3. Example datasets for analysis on EPI2ME, Oxford Nanopore Technologies' cloud compute infrastructure,
-3. Development of tools and methods.
+4. Development of tools and methods.

 The data deposited showcases DNA sequences from a representative subset of sequencing chemistries.
 The datasets correspond to publicly-available reference